 You have 2 options: Make your own way to Toledo by train, or book a day trip by coach with a tour guide, the guided tour option could also allow you to visit Segovia too.

-Taking the train is a fast and convenient way to reach Toledo from Madrid’s Atocha train station with all trains direct so you don’t have to worry about changing.
-Trains depart every two and a half hours from 6.50am.
+Independently By Train: Taking the train is a fast and convenient way to reach Toledo from Madrid’s Atocha train station with all trains direct so you don’t have to worry about changing.
+Trains depart every two and a half hours from 6.50 am.
 As a bonus (that the coach people miss out on!)
 Toledo train station is absolutely stunning with its Moorish tiles and stained glass windows, it’s worth waiting for the train passengers to go through the doors ahead of you so that you can linger and get photos of the waiting room!

-Want to fully maximise your time in Spain and see not one UNESCO world heritage city but 2?
+Guided Tour: Toledo & Segovia Guided Tour from Madrid: Want to fully maximize your time in Spain and see not one UNESCO world heritage city but 2?
 This could be the tour for you, especially if you like the safety of moving around a new city with a guide to ensure you don’t get lost!
-See the top attractions of both cities on a guided tour with bilingual guide.
-In Toledo you will visit the Cathedral, the Monastery of San Juan de los Reyes and the San Martin Bridge before stopping to admire the iconic view from the Mirador del Valle.
-You’ll then jump back on the coach and travel to Segovia where you’ll visit the historical aqueduct, the Alcazar and the Cathedral.
+See the top attractions of both cities on a guided tour with a bilingual guide.

 Mirador del Valle